-The proposed PhD. in Forensic Criminology program is strongly aligned with the University's strategic priorities and is supported by adequate resources.
-The proposed Ph.D. in Forensic Criminology degree will strengthen and expand upon the existing technology and applied degree programs at the University.
-In addition, the Ph.D. in Forensic Criminology program will be an option for all students as the field integrates well with the market needs of the University's other programs.
-There is a thorough discussion of the need for the program in Sections B and C of this document.
+The proposed PhD. in Healthcare Informatics program is strongly aligned with the University's strategic priorities and is supported by adequate resources.
+The proposed Ph.D. in Healthcare Informatics degree will strengthen and expand upon the existing technology, engineering, management, and applied degree programs at the University.
+Additionally, the Ph.D. in Healthcare Informatics program will be an option for all students, as the field aligns well with the market needs of the University's other programs.
+A thorough discussion of the program's need is presented in Sections B and C of this document.